mengke1943/ymen0136_9103_tut1/README.md

 ![An image of mouse ripple ](mouseRipple.png)

 The **second** example, [splashing](https://codepen.io/alexzaworski/pen/mEZvrG), showcases more complex visual effects, like water splashing.
+When clicking the mouse, some small dots will randomly appear to simulate splashing water.
+The color also can change randomly.

 ![An image of splashing](splashing.png)